 Knowing the postal codes can assist you in various ways while navigating Berlin:

-• Locating Addresses: Postal codes help you quickly identify the general area of an address, making it easier to find your destination.
+- Locating Addresses: Postal codes are used to quickly find out the general area to an address, which helps you to find your way faster to your destination.

-• Planning Your Visit: If you have a specific area or landmark in mind, knowing the corresponding postal code can help you plan your itinerary more efficiently.
+- Planning Your Visit: If you have a more specific area or landmark in your mind, knowing the postal code of that area will also help you create a more fluid itinerary.

 District Postal Code Range